DanielEvansLab/clusterTools/WW-CentOS7.md

 n0001       |
 n0002       |

-After manually assigning IP to eth1, needed to start it with:
+After manually assigning IP to eth1, we edited the file below /etc/sysconfig/network-scripts/ifcfg-eth1
-/etc/sysconfig/network-scripts/ifcfg-eth1
 ONBOOT="yes"

----
-Hydra-FileServer-CentOS7 write-up from Vince
----

 ##OS installation
 Installed CentOS 7 from USB key.

 To do later:
 Restrict SSH login to root and devans:
 ```